amazon-connect/amazon-connect-salesforce-cti/lightning/04 Configuring and Using AWS Serverless Application Repository for Salesforce Features/04 Contact Channel Analytics.md

 <img src="../media/image269.png" />

 4. Copy and paste the contents of the private key .pem file into a text editor.
-Replace every newline character with a space, and then delete the last character.
+Remove every newline character, and then delete the last character.
 This is most easily done using a "find and replace" feature in your text editor.
 The resulting string of text should resemble the following:

 ```